-Along with their shared love for cooking, Student Nutrition Executive Chef Alicia Rivera and her son Seth McCracken have a common bond: they both have pursued culinary careers at Aramark.
+Along with their shared love for cooking, Student Nutrition Executive Chef Alicia R. and her son Seth M. have a common bond: they both have pursued culinary careers at Aramark.

 “It was a late journey, like Julia Child I like to say.
 I was in my late 30s, and I wanted to do something that I truly loved.
 When I decided to go to culinary school, my goal was to be a pastry chef, but as I worked, I started experimenting with more flavors, really wanting to learn more.”